 Which academic English abbreviations are useful?

-This is the third and final lesson about Abbreviations.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Abbreviations.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the six rules for using abbreviations academically